SCHValaris/ADA_Homeworks/Project/README.md

 # Who did what ?
 - Nelson Antunes : Processed the dataset by creating functions to parse it.
 Coded the functions to compute the new ratings.
+Plotted some data.
 - Clément Lefebvre : Analysis of the large parts of the dataset using Spark.
 Construction and maintenance of the website.
 Plotting of the interactive graph.
 - Vincent Pollet : Derived the sentiment analysis.
 Developed the idea and algorithm to compute the new ratings.
 Wrote the analysis part of the data story.